 The schedules may differ based on the courses or specific discipline being studied.
 Our virtual programs have been developed to include a synchronous learning block from 9:00 am – 10:30 am.
 Students will then receive their instructions for an asynchronous activity, and then will have the remainder of the morning block to work on the activity.
 Another synchronous activity will begin following the lunch break at 1:00 pm.
 Students will wrap up each day with a final a synchronous activity.

 During our in-person programs, students will typically participate in a structured morning instructional session from 9:00 am – 12:00 pm and an afternoon session for 1:00 pm – 4:00 pm on Monday-Friday.

 The total instructional time is 27 hours per week.

-The evening activities are subject to change from week to week and are depended on the availability of our local partners.
-In the past we have taken students swimming at a community pool, they have toured downtown kingston, and have participate Evening activities are for residence option students ONLY.
+Should this change, the evening activities are subject to change from week to week and are depended on the availability of our local partners.
+In the past we have taken students swimming at a community pool, they have toured downtown Kingston, and have participate Evening activities are for residence option students ONLY.